-When you keep on trying this with no success, the iPhone will finally display 'IPhone is Disabled' message along with 'Connect to iTunes' message, and you have no chance to try anymore.
+When you keep on trying this with no success, the iPhone will finally display the 'iPhone is Disabled' message along with 'Connect to iTunes' message, and you have no chance to try anymore.

 2. How to Avoid Data Loss?

-You can backup your data by using iTunes or you can make use of a third-party tool like iMyFone D-Port Pro (free backup tool) to selectively backup the iPhone data .
-It is one of the most reliable tools that offer the useful features such as selective backup, selective restore, and extracting data (almost more than 20 types of data) from iOS devices or backup files.
+You can backup your data by using iTunes or you can make use of a third-party tool like iMyFone iTransor (free backup tool and iOS 14/13/12 supported) to selectively back up the iPhone data.
+It is one of the most reliable tools that offer useful features such as selective backup, selective restore, and extracting data (almost more than 20 types of data) from iOS devices or backup files.
 It is compatible with macOS as well as Windows.

-Have a look on this step-by-step guide about using iMyFone D-Port Pro for selectively backup data on your iPhone.
-Download and install the iMyFone D-Port Pro tool in your computer and launch it.
+Have a look at this step-by-step guide about using iMyFone iTransor for selectively back up data on your iPhone.
+Download and install the iMyFone iTransor tool on your computer and launch it.

-Step 2: Now, choose 'Backup' and wait until the backup completion notification appears on the screen.
+Step 2: Now, choose 'Back Up' and wait until the backup completion notification appears on the screen.
 It is very easy to use.
-You can choose to separately restore the backup to your device in future using iMyFone D-Port Pro..
+You can choose to separately restore the backup to your device in the future using iMyFone iTransor...

 3. How to Unlock iPhone

-There are multiple ways to unlock your phone, when you have been locked away for the password suddenly doesn't work or changed itself.
+There are multiple ways to unlock your phone when you have been locked away for the password suddenly doesn't work or change itself.
 The most popular solutions to this problem are restarting your iPhone forcibly, restoring it on recovery mode, and erasing iPhone from iCloud.